-Over a period of time, the remaining storage space quickly gets filled up leading to ‘Not Enough Storage’ error message on your device.
+Over a period of time, the storage space on your iPhone gets filled up, often leading to ‘Not Enough Storage’ error message on your device.

-You will find below the steps to check the current storage status on your device and the steps to free up storage space on iPhone or iPad.
+You will find below the steps to check the current storage status on your device and Free up Storage Space on iPhone or iPad.

 Check Storage Status of iPhone or iPad